Malivil/TTT-Randomat-20/API.md

   - *ent* - The entity being checked
 - *color* - The [Color](https://wiki.facepunch.com/gmod/Color) of the smoke
 - *max_dist* - The max distance away smoke should be visible (Defaults to 3000)
+- *min_size* - The minimum size for the smoke particles
+- *max_size* - The maximum size for the smoke particles

 **Randomat:HandlePlayerSmoke(client, pred, color, max_dist)** - Handles rendering smoke for all players that match the specified predicate.\
 *Realm:* Client\